 An oxygen sensor can malfunction due to various reasons.

-They include mileage, contamination, high temperature, low-quality fuel, leaking gasket, worn-out piston rings, or general bad maintenance.
+They include mileage, contamination, high temperature, low-quality fuel, a leaking gasket, worn-out piston rings, or general bad maintenance.

-- Test 2: Testing the signal wires – We will test the voltage level in three steps.
+• Test 3: Testing the signal wires – We will test the voltage level in three steps.

-Test 1: Testing the Heater Wires
+Test 1-2: Testing the Input Voltage and Heater Wires

 Step 1: Locate the Oxygen Sensor